 No. This DuPont fabric resists wrinkling, fading and shrinking.
 Its machine washable and dryable.
 Just avoid washing with chlorine bleach or water softening additives.

-Do you want just a cover with no padding?
 Is your bed comfortable?
-Don't need extra padding?
+Don't need much extra padding?
 Get this basic mattress cover.
-It provides all the moisture wicking capabilities of CoolMax without adding anything but a thin layer of fabric to the top of your mattress.
+It provides all the moisture wicking capabilities of CoolMax without adding anything but a thin layer of fabric quilting to the top of your mattress.

 The Outlast(R) technology uses a completely different method of cooling than CoolMax.
 Outlast has millions of little filled bubbles laid on a sheet.
 These bubbles absorb the heat from your body, then slowly radiate it out later.
 This evens out the temperature swings that you feel and reduces both sweating and chills.